adamcrews/Jenkins-Plugins-RPM/README.md

 ## Rebuilding this repo

-To rebuild this project, you will need a Jenkins server with Docker and a `/var/www/repo` directory writable by Jenkins.
-Changes will be needed to the Jenkinsfile as well.
+To build this project, you will need a Jenkins server with Docker, and credentials to the Artifactory server.

 ## How to switch to the Jenkins Plugins RPM ?